EvilPort2/Sign-Language/README.md

 2. If you use Tensorflow you will have the checkpoints and the metagraph file in the tmp/cnn_model3 folder.
 3. If you use Keras you will have the model in the root directory by the name cnn_keras2.h5.

+You do not need to retrain your model every time.
+In case you added or removed a gesture then you need to retrain it.

 ### Recognizing gestures
 Before going into much details I would like to tell that I was not able to use the model trained using tensorflow.
 That is because I do not know how to use it.
 I tried using the predict() function of the Estimator API but that loads the parameters into memory every time it is called which is a huge overhead.
 Please help me if you can with this.
 The functions for prediction using tf is tf_predict() which you will find in the recognize_gesture.py file but it is never used.
 This is why I ended up using Keras' model, as the loading the model into memory and using it for prediction is super easy.